wangd12rpi/FinLoRA/rebuttal/final_replies/4_LcHA_reply.md

 ## Update on Q6: Domain-Shift at Larger Ranks

-In the original rebuttal we showed the forgetting study for only two additional datasets and a single LoRA model, due to character limits.
+In the original rebuttal we showed the forgetting study with a single LoRA model, due to character limits.
 Below, we report the complete set of results.

 We have also added the experiment you requested with a higher LoRA rank (rank 32).